2022 United States House of Representatives elections in Mississippi: Results

+By county

 District 2

-The 2nd district encompasses the Mississippi Delta, taking in most of Jackson, the riverfront cities of Greenville and Vicksburg, and the interior market cities of Clarksdale, Greenwood and Clinton.
-The incumbent is Democrat Bennie Thompson, who was re-elected with 66.0% of the vote in 2020.
-Thompson cruised to re-election in 2022 as expected, though Brian Flowers did give him his toughest race since 2004 when Clinton LeSueur achieved 41% of the vote.
+The 2nd district encompasses the Mississippi Delta, taking in most of Jackson, the riverfront cities of Greenville, Natchez and Vicksburg, and the interior market cities of Clarksdale, Greenwood and Clinton.
+The district was expanded during the 2020 census redistricting.
+The incumbent was Democrat Bennie Thompson, who was re-elected with 66.0% of the vote in 2020.
+Thompson cruised to re-election in 2022 as expected, though Brian Flowers did give him his toughest race since 2004, when Clinton LeSueur achieved 41% of the vote.